Tech

 Nvidia’s $100 billion megadeal with OpenAI to build massive AI data centers filled with Nvidia GPUs sets a new threshold for unprecedented computing power: the plan describes a partnership to build a staggering 10 gigawatts of computing power.

-Gigawatts — a million kilowatts — is a metric increasingly used as a yardstick to measure the size of AI infrastructure projects like these.
+Gigawatts — a million kilowatts — is a metric increasingly used as a yardstick to measure the scale of AI infrastructure and the energy consumed by projects like these.
 According to the Department of Energy, in 2022 the average annual amount of energy used by a residential home was 10,791 kilowatt-hours (kWh).
 Based on this figure, 10 gigawatts is roughly enough power to supply 8 million homes for a day.

 The other key attribute of these titanic data centers is how many thousands of pricey GPUs are filling their racks to the ceiling.
 Here’s how the biggest-profile projects from the top players stack up: